 My jaw-dropped.
 We could?!
 But how could we swim?!

 He showed us instead of putting the life vest around our upper body we could clip it around our waists.
 Voila!

 We'd be able to move our torso in and out of the water to snorkel and see the creatures below the surface!
 I was so relieved and felt my anxiety immediately float away for my first time snorkeling.

-This made any snorkeling anxiety I was feeling float away with the Caribbean breeze!
+This made any snorkeling anxiety Dan and I were feeling float away with the Caribbean breeze!

-I imagine you need to be comfortable in the water if you can’t swim well, at the very least.
-And though I can swim I consider myself a non-swimmer.
-So yes, I would say it’s safe for non-swimmers with LifeVests, especially.
+We imagine you need to be comfortable in the water if you can't swim well, at the very least.
+And though Dan and I can swim, we consider ourselves somewhat of non-swimmers in the sense we'd never get in a pool and do laps.
+So yes, I would say it's safe for non-swimmers with LifeVests, especially.